mahabhu/CSE471_assignment/blog.md

 1. **Convergence Assurance**: Satisficing paths guarantee convergence to Nash equilibrium in finite normal-form games.
 Thereore, algorithms that follow satisficing paths can be assured of reaching equilibrium.

-2. **Sub-optimal Updates**: Always choosing the best response for each player often leads to cyclical behaviors in adversial dynamics.
+2. **Sub-optimal Updates**: Always choosing the best response for each player often leads to cyclical behaviors in adversial dynamics, i.e. if the game is non-cooperative, the players may never reach equilibrium and cycle between strategies that benefit one player at the expense of others.
  Choosing sub-optimal updates can help in reaching equilibrium more effectively.

 3. **Distributed Applicability**: This approach can be implemented in decentralized systems since each player can locally estimate if they are satisfied or unsatisfied.
 However, finding the best response may require global information which is not needed in this approach.